pujithadevireddy/GuesstheColor-Game/README.md

 # GuesstheColor-Game
-Guessing the color from he pool of colors displaying in picture
+Guessing the color from the pool of colors displaying in picture